A FRENCH VINEYARD

 Who are your clients?

 Our clients are mainly individual customers.
 We also work with professional clients (wine caves and restaurant owner).
-And we are developing gradually our exports mainly within Europe.
+Also we are developing gradually our exports mainly within Europe.

 We are 5 working on the Estate all year round; we have additional help for the season.
 About 6 people to help with the work for spring-summer and a dozen seasonal workers for the harvest period.